Latinisation of names

-Latinisation (or Latinization) of names, also known as onomastic Latinisation, is the practice of rendering a non-Latin name in a Latin style.
+Latinisation (or Latinization) of names, also known as onomastic Latinisation (or onomastic Latinization), is the practice of rendering a non-Latin name in a modern Latin style.
 It is commonly found with historical proper names, including personal names and toponyms, and in the standard binomial nomenclature of the life sciences.
 It goes further than romanisation, which is the transliteration of a word to the Latin alphabet from another script (e.g. Cyrillic).
 For authors writing in Latin, this change allows the name to function grammatically in a sentence through declension.

 In a scientific context, the main purpose of Latinisation may be to produce a name which is internationally consistent.

 Latinisation may be carried out by: